When it Doesn’t Make Sense to Oversee Building Your Custom Home

 More importantly, it does not mean the independent dealer has a drastically reduced role in the project.
 We’ll say this several times – it’s impossible for a client to build a Barden custom home without a Barden Independent Dealer heavily involved in the process.

-Rather, the client/ future homeowner takes on the liability for their project, may have more involvement with the contractors they hire to perform the work, and often wish to contribute with sweat equity of their own.
+Rather, the client/ future homeowner takes on the liability for their project, may have more involvement with the contractors they hire to perform the work, and often wishes to contribute with sweat equity of their own.
 To be sure, that doesn't mean the homeowner is left on their own to complete their project – they'll still be working directly with an Independent Dealer, as there's no way to build a Barden home without one.

 In our decades in the custom home industry, we've seen this approach to custom home building work many times.
 There are plenty of happy Barden custom homeowners who have acted as their own GC and realized the home of their dreams.